xebia/cypress-training/docs/0-installation.md

 ![server-client](./images/server_client.png)

 # Running the project

-You have two choices:

-1. Ask the workshop trainer for a cloud virtual machine, which has all the necessary setup done.
-You'll only need Remote desktop to connect.
-2. Or you can run the project locally, which requires that you have `npm` and `git` installed.
+In order to run the project locally, it is required that you have `npm` and `git` installed.
 Follow the instructions in the section 'Checking out the project'.

 ## Checking out the project
-(you can skip this section if you are using the virtual machine, move on to 'Starting the client & server')

 1. Clone the [project from GitHub](https://github.com/xebia/cypress-training)

 ```